 Extraordinary General Meetings

-Any meeting of a company which is not an AGM is known as an extraordinary general meeting (EGM).
+Any meeting of a company which is not an AGM is known as an extraordinary general meeting.
 Directors may generally call an EGM where they see fit, for example where they wish to obtain the prior approval of members before taking a certain course of action.
-In addition, the directors are obliged to convene an EGM in certain circumstances, for example, where the company’s net assets have fallen to 50% or less of its called-up share capital.
+In addition, the directors are obliged to convene an extraordinary general meeting ( in certain circumstances, for example, where the company’s net assets have fallen to 50% or less of its called-up share capital.

 A member or several members of a company, who together hold not less than 10% of the paid up share capital with voting rights in the company or in the case of a company not having a share capital, representing not less than 10% of the voting rights of the company, can requisition the directors of the company to call an extraordinary general meeting (.
 To do so, they deposit a signed requisition at the company’s registered office, stating the purpose of the extraordinary general meeting (.
 Once this is done, the directors must convene an extraordinary general meeting ( within 21 days of the date of requisition, and the meeting must be held within two months.